Jackson Lab

 3. ExStream: 128 small transportable stream mesocosms for short term experiments

 We also work with Guy Woodward and Emma Ransome at Imperial College London on a large scale mesocosm warming experiment (pictured).
-Read more about our current projects here.

-Field research
+Field Research

-Our field research spans from pole to pole.
-To complement our experiments (which have high control but lack realism) we measure gene to ecosystem responses across natural and anthropogenic stress gradients.
 For instance, we use natural geothermal temperature gradients in Antarctica to quantify how intertidal and lake communities respond to warming (pictured).
 In South Africa, we have a project which is investigating how stream food webs vary across land use gradients.
-Read more about our current projects here.

 Publications